caspg/caspg.github.io/_drafts/playing-with-gpx-tracks-in-elixir-and-postgis.md

   types: GpxPhoenix.PostgresTypes
 ```

-Last step is to actually enable PostGIS in PostgreSQL.
+The last step is to enable PostGIS in PostgreSQL.

 ```elixir
 defmodule GpxPhoenix.Repo.Migrations.EnablePostgisExtension do